How much is your case worth?Get a free case evaluation

 - Make note of all injuries and pain.
 Report them to medical staff (paramedics) as soon as they arrive.

 Regardless of the facts that show the events that led to you being struck by a vehicle were the fault of the driver or yourself, you may not be fully aware of the legal aspects when it comes to pedestrian accidents.
 Anything you say on the scene or to the driver’s insurance company can, and most likely will, be used against you should legal proceedings commence after the accident.
-You should only discuss your version of the accident with medical personnel, your attorney, and your insurance company.
-The latter being only entities that are looking out for your best legal interest.
+You should only discuss your version of the accident with medical personnel, your attorney and your insurance company.

 Contact Your Insurance Company